hipposareevil/books/README.md

       * [Cleaning maven &amp; gradle cache](#cleaning-maven--gradle-cache)
    * [Accessing the application](#accessing-the-application)

 # Books
 Set of webservices to support a book repository (like goodreads.com or librarything.com).
+Includes authorization to protect endpoitns.

 # tldr
 * build: *./books.sh build*